 - Uncertainties due to the scope of work are less likely to be clearly defined at the beginning.

 This model is a great choice for complex projects whose requirement specifications are difficult to define thoroughly at the beginning.

 The Prototyping model is not another improved version of the Waterfall model but was created for the purpose of increasing the development team’s understanding of the client’s needs via prototypes.

-The Prototype model can drastically decrease the number of iterations compared with the Iterative and Incremental model due to early agreement on what the desired outcome will be like, while still keeping room for improvements.
+The Prototype model can drastically decrease the number of iterations compared with the Iterative and Incremental models due to early agreement on what the desired outcome will be like while still keeping room for improvements.

 However, the time spent on creating prototypes needs to be taken into account, as well as the number of changes the client can make.
 If the client changes their mind too often or makes unrealistic requests, the volume of work and cost will add up quickly.
 For this reason, the Prototype often comes with a cap on how the number of alterations allowed, and no further changes can be made after the prototype has been approved.